ThomasRetornaz/poutre2/README_docker.md

 docker run -it my_project:latest
 ```

-This command will put you in a `bash` session in a Ubuntu 20.04 Docker container,
+This command will put you in a `bash` session in a Ubuntu 24.04 Docker container,
-with all of the tools listed in the [Dependencies](#dependencies) section already installed.
+with all the tools listed in the [Dependencies](README_dependencies.md) section already installed.
 Additionally, you will have `g++-11` and `clang++-13` installed as the default
 versions of `g++` and `clang++`.